Key Takeaways

 Check these things before installing any keyboard app:

-According to a 2024 report from the Electronic Frontier Foundation, the safest keyboard apps explicitly state they don't log keystrokes, use end-to-end encryption, and offer local processing modes for sensitive information.
+According to a 2025 report from the Electronic Frontier Foundation, the safest keyboard apps explicitly state they don't log keystrokes, use end-to-end encryption, and offer on-device processing modes for sensitive information.
+The shift towards on-device AI — driven by Apple Intelligence and Gemini Nano — has actually made this easier for developers to deliver without compromising features.

 Red Flags to Watch For